wirago/12Orbs/README.md

 The development of this project has been stopped but I think that the already written code might be usefull for some others.

-Map built using Tiled https://www.mapeditor.org/
+Map built using Tiled https://www.mapeditor.org/<br>
-Tiled implementatin with TiledSharp https://github.com/marshallward/TiledSharp
+Tiled implementatin with TiledSharp https://github.com/marshallward/TiledSharp<br>
+Soft lightning with Penumbar https://github.com/discosultan/penumbra<br><br>
 I do not claim that the code is pretty or particular "well written" since it was my first bigger project and I learned a lot during its development.

 Core features:<br>